Business Decision Analysis MGT2010

 By the end of this course students will be able to:

-2. Select data sources and identify potentially useful data.
+2. Select data sources and identify potentially useful data from academic studies, industry, and business media reports.

-3. Evaluate the feasibility and plausibility of alternative methods of inquiry.
+3. Evaluate the feasibility and plausibility of alternative methods of inquiry when making Evidence-Based decisions.

 4. Formulate decision making objectives and list potential actions to address them.